ibm-cloud-docs/event-notifications/en-cli.md

        The default value is ``.
 The maximum length is `255` characters.
 The minimum length is `0` characters.
 The value must match regular expression `/[a-zA-Z 0-9-_\/.?:'";,+=!#@$%^&*()]*/`.

    `--enabled ENABLED` (Boolean)
    :  The Boolean flag to enable or disable the source.
-Optional.
+Required.

       The value is set to true to enable the source and false to disable the source.

    `--store-notifications` (bool)
    :   Enable to view the payload of incoming events for troubleshooting.
+Optional.

        The default value is `false`.